...

 What Are the Different Stamping Operations

-Several stamping operations are manufactured based on the requirements and intended shape.
+Several metal stamping operations are manufactured based on the requirements and intended shape.
 Some involve cutting the materials (scrap as a by-product), and some are non-cutting (Do not create scrap from the worksheet).
 However, they all include pressing the worksheet in a die to create the shape.

 Bending The process of bending is relatively easy to understand.
 The worksheet is inserted into a specific die and pressed with a ram or a press brake to create the desired bend angle through the deformation.